thingshappening-com/thingshappening-com.github.io/src/pages/chattanooga/guides/food-trucks.md

   </div>
   <br>
   <div>
-    <strong>Visitor Reviews:</strong> Patrons consistently praise the truck for its generous portions and flavorful offerings.
+    Patrons consistently praise the truck for its generous portions and flavorful offerings.
 One reviewer raved about the “smothered burrito with green chili,” highlighting the perfect blend of ingredients and the fresh, made-to-order quality.
 Another lauded the “Ultimate Nachos,” describing them as a delectable and must-try item.
 The friendly service and vibrant atmosphere further enhance the dining experience.
   </div>
   <br>
   <div>